AleoNet/welcome/documentation/sdk/typescript/00_sdk_overview.md

 ### NPM / Yarn

-To install Aleo SDK, run the following commands in your project's root:
+To install Provable SDK, run the following commands in your project's root:

 `npm install @provablehq/sdk` or `yarn add @provablehq/sdk`.